Oddworld: Characters

 Abe is the strongly developed central character of the Oddworld series.
 He can also use GameSpeak, a way of communicating with other characters in the game.
 Along with Spyro the Dragon and Crash Bandicoot, Abe was one of the unofficial mascots of the PlayStation.
 Computer and Video Games described Abe as "a new platform hero" and a "brilliant character."
 Lorne Lanning, Oddworld's creator, has stated that its "characters are driven in a way that is fired by larger [moral] issues."
 The physical characteristics of the Glukkon species, principally its elongated head and gangly frame, were inspired by those of the villainous Teacher character from the film Pink Floyd – The Wall (1982).

+Abe is the most strongly developed central character of the Oddworld series.
+He was inspired by the diamond miners of South Africa, who along with other indigenous peoples have suffered the ruthless harvesting of their land and people by industrial profiteers.
+He evolves and develops throughout the first game, Abe's Oddysee.
+He is initially a slave along with his fellow Mudokons, but escapes.
+The game's narrative and its main character deal with ethical and moral issues.
+Lorne Lanning, Oddworld's creator, has stated that its "characters are driven in a way that is fired by larger issues."
+Abe was the first protagonist that Oddworld Inhabitants developed.
+Lanning stated that Abe was named after Abraham of the Old Testament, because of the similarities between Abe trying to discover himself and for what he believes was the difficulty in trying to determine the true source of Abraham's discovery of monotheism.

+Originally, the game's developers envisioned Abe and a mule-like creature called "Elum" beginning the game together, living off the land and being thrust into an industrialized factory slave environment.
+The developers came to the conclusion that the story was stronger should Abe come from a factory existence and later reveal one of self-sustenance, and as such the concept was eventually changed.
+In this game, Abe tells his story in flashback, which helps the player identify with him as the protagonist.
+Abe's abilities include chanting, which permits him to take over the mind of some of his enemies.
+He can also jump, climb, run, and sneak in shadows.

 Reception

 The Oddworld games have received more than 100 industry awards.
 Oddworld: Abe's Oddysee received more than 24 awards and three nominations from the Academy of Interactive Arts & Sciences over 1997 and 1998.
 In 2010, Game Informer included it on the list of ten gaming franchises that should be revived, specifically counting for the return of Abe.

-As of 18 March 2014, The digital releases of Abe's Oddysee and Abe's Exoddus have sold one million units.
+As of 18 March 2014, the digital releases of Abe's Oddysee and Abe's Exoddus have sold one million units.
 The digital releases of all games combined have sold two million units.
 The franchise as a whole has sold seven million copies.